axisgroup/evaluation-toolkit/3.Planning-the-Test/README.md

 - functionality afforded by the prototype
 - access to testing tools and equipment

-## Revisiting goals of testing

-- disagnostic recommend improvements
-- reduce risk of redesign
-- make it work in the specific context, generalizatbility is not important

 ## Putting a stake in the ground